Andlaw627/Andy-s-Algorithm/README.md

     H&E
     3D colony assays

-For more details on the application of these scripts and how to run them please refer to the Troubleshooting Guide and our published paper on Scientific Reports https://www.nature.com/articles/s41598-017-15885-6
+For more details on the application of these scripts and how to run them please refer to the User Guide and our published paper on Scientific Reports https://www.nature.com/articles/s41598-017-15885-6